Depodrag®

 Dogs and cats:

-• In cases of allergy: 0.2 mg/kg, in a single dose.
-In severe cases, up to 1 mg/kg may be administered in a single dose.
+- In cases of allergy: 0.2 mg of Triamcinolone Acetonide/kg, in single dose.
+In severe cases it can be administered up to 1 mg of Triamcinolone Acetonide/kg in single dose.

-• For intra-articular and intrasynovial treatment: 1 to 3 mg/kg in a single dose, repeated if necessary after 3 to 4 days.
+- In intra-articular and intrasynovial treatment: 1 to 3 mg of Triamcinolone Acetonide/kg in a single dose, repeated if necessary after 3 to 4 days.

 Dogs and cats:

-• In cases of allergy: 0.2 mL per 6 kg of body weight in a single dose.
-In severe cases, up to 1 mL per 6 kg of body weight can be administered in a single dose.
+- In cases of allergy: 0.2 mL each 6 Kg of weight, in single dose.
+In severe cases it can be administered up to 1 mL each 6 Kg of weight, in single dose.

-• For intra-articular and intra-synovial treatment: 0.2 to 0.5 mL as a single dose, repeated if necessary after 3 to 4 days.
+- In intra-articular and intrasynovial treatment: 0.2 to 0.5 mL, in a single dose, repeated if necessary after 3 to 4 days.

-It is not advisable to repeat the treatment more than three consecutive times.
+It is not recommended to repeat the treatment more than 3 consecutive times.

 Intramuscular, subcutaneous, intra-articular and intrasynovial.